ASUU, FG face-off: Hope rises on suspension of strike - Vanguard News

 Also, the government promised to release N25 billion as revitalisation fund, when the union initially demanded N220 billion which was later reduced to N110 billion.

-However, the Minister of Labour, Dr Chris Ngige, came out to say nothing of such was tbe case.
+However, the Minister of Labour, Dr Chris Ngige, came out to say nothing of such was the case.

 The union has been on strike since March this year.